War’s trauma apparent in portraits of Gazan children

 Yazan bled out in front of Batool.
 She tried to save him, ignoring injuries to her legs and pelvis.

-Batool’s 8-year-old brother, Qasim, was wounded in his head, as were other brothers, including 22-year-old Hammoudah, who lost an eye.
+Batool’s 8-year-old brother, Qasim al-Masri, 8, was wounded in his head, as were other brothers, including 22-year-old Hammoudah, who lost an eye.

 Qasim survived, but his best friend and cousin, Marwan, 7, did not.
 They’d been inseparable, even in school, al-Masri says.
 Marwan’s only brother, Ibrahim, 11, also was killed.